featurist/hyperdom/readme.md

 ### Using with Typescript

 All of the above functionality (with the exception of string bindings - e.g. `binding="this.name"`) is available and is reasonably well typed.
+Type definitions come bundled with hyperdom npm package - there is no need to install a separate types package.

-In order to plug in hyperdom into the typescirpt tsx compilation, the following settings need to be present in `tsconfig.json`:
+In order to plug in hyperdom into the typescirpt tsx compilation, the following settings need to be present in the `compilerOptions` section of `tsconfig.json`:

 ```
-...
-  "lib": ["dom"], // in addition to whatever else you've got there already
+  "lib": ["dom"],
   "jsx": "react",
   "jsxFactory": "hyperdom.jsx",
-...
 ```

 #### Router based components